 ||21101 20306 20499|

-In the DNS simulations, we aim to obtain the local breakup rates as a function of the initial drop diameter and the characteristics of the turbulent field close to the drops.
-We will use the DNS results along with the results from the experimental phase of the project to acquire a better understanding of the drop breakup mechanisms in HPHs and develop a predictive model for breakup rates to be used by the industry.
+In the DNS simulations, we aim to obtain the local breakup probabilities as a function of the initial drop diameter and characterize the turbulent field close to the drops.
+We will use our DNS results along with the results from the experimental phase of the project to acquire a better understanding of the drop breakup mechanisms in HPHs and develop a methodology for obtaining the rate of breakups to be used by the industry.